LostArtefacts/TRX/docs/COMMANDS.md

 - `/flip`
   `/flip off`
   `/flip on`
-  Switches the global flipmap on or off, turning the reality around you on its head.
+  Switches the global flipmap on or off.
+Turn the reality around you on its head.

 - `/flood`
   `/drain`
   `/flood {room_num}`
   `/drain {room_num}`
-  Floods or drains the chosen room at will.
-For when drowning is preferable to puzzles!
+  Floods or drains rooms at will.
+Act like you're Poseidon with a plumbing license, for when drowning is preferable to puzzles!

 - `/give {item_name}`
   `/give {num} {item_name}`